karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 > other El Gordo modelling.

 The hydrodynamical simulations do not directly give estimates for most of the output parameters that we have.
-If we try to compute a table, a lot of the entries from the hydrodynamical simulations will be empty or rough estimates that are estimated from their plots.
+If we try to compute a table, a lot of the entries from the hydrodynamical simulations will be rough estimates that are estimated from their plots and would require explanation.

 > And one table comparing the properties of the different merger
 > described with the same modelling principle, in particular
 > comparing El Gordo to the bullet cluster and the musket cluster.

-Accepted.
-To be implemented in the appendix.
+We have summarized the main similaries and differences.
+Interested reader should refer to Dawson 13 for full comparison.

 > Written with [StackEdit](https://stackedit.io/).